gpoblon/rust-doc/rust.md

 Rust projects that provide a binary have a straightforward src/main.rs file that calls logic that lives in the src/lib.rs file.
 Doing so allows to have *integration test*.
 It is not possible to `use` elements of a *src/main.rs* file: binary crates are meant to run on their own

-# Functional language features: Iterators and Closures (13)
+# FUNCTIONAL LANGUAGE FEATURES: ITERATORS AND CLOSURES (13)

 ## Closures: anonymous functions (13.1)
 *Closures* are particular anonymous functions that are storable in a variable or passable as function arguments